NickTech03/osticket-prereqs/README.md

 - Virtual machine name: `osTicket-VM` (You can use a different name, this is the name I choose that's related to this lab.)
 - Region: `(Canda) Canada Central` (I chose this region as this is closest to me, please choose a region that is local to you.)
 - Image: `Windows 11 Pro, version 25H2 - x64 Gen2` (For this demonstration, I went with the following image.
 I've also used `Windows 10 Enterprise N, version 22H2 - x64 Gen2` which works fine as well.
-I perfer doing this lab on Windows 11, as modern day computers are using this Operating Systems.)
+I prefer doing this lab on Windows 11, as modern day computers are using this Operating Systems.)

 <img src=https://github.com/NickTech03/osTicket-Lab-Prerequisites-Installation-and-Validation/blob/410bce54b67e098d20e800ed1df3fe7142c97781/2.png>